 Charitable nonprofit organizations throughout the United States improve lives, strengthen communities and the economy, and lighten the burdens of government, taxpayers, and society as a whole.
 They are a vital part of our social fabric.
-The National Council of Nonprofits advocates at all levels of government -- federal, state, and local -- in all three branches of government --- legislative, executive, and judicial -- to inform policymakers of the impact of nonprofits and to promote policies that enable nonprofits to advance their missions.
-The National Council of Nonprofits understands that consistent policies that advance diversity, equity, and inclusion enable the work of charitable nonprofits everywhere and are critical for nonprofits to effectively serve their missions, provide for the public good, and address community needs.
-The Council of Nonprofits is committed to rigorously reviewing its policy priorities from the perspective of advancing diversity, equity, and inclusion, removing implicit bias, and identifying public policy solutions on behalf of the broad nonprofit community.
+The National Council of Nonprofits advocates at all levels of government - federal, state, and local - in all three branches of government - legislative, executive, and judicial - to inform policymakers of the impact of charitable nonprofits and to promote policies that enable them to advance their missions.
+The National Council of Nonprofits understands that consistent policies that advance equity enable the work of charitable nonprofits everywhere and are critical for them to effectively serve their missions, provide for the public good, and address community needs.
+The National Council of Nonprofits is committed to identifying public policy solutions on behalf of the broad charitable nonprofit community.

 Charitable nonprofits continue to make extraordinary contributions for the wellbeing of the people and communities they serve.
-Yet charitable nonprofits face an unprecedented workforce shortage, adverse impacts from the pandemic, economic uncertainty, increased costs, natural disasters, and skyrocketing demand for services, so immediate and long-term support from governments is needed.
-The National Council of Nonprofits is committed to securing relief for nonprofit organizations, restoration and increases in the amount and duration of the above-the-line charitable deduction, and proper investment of state and local relief and recovery funding, and improvements to government grants and contracting to make funding of nonprofits more accessible, equitable, and efficient.
-These bipartisan solutions will save and restore thousands of jobs and will empower nonprofits to continue providing the programs and services that are so urgently needed in our communities to help build a strong economy and thriving society for all .
+Yet charitable nonprofits face an unprecedented workforce shortage, economic uncertainty, increased costs, natural disasters, and skyrocketing demand for services.
+Governments at all levels rely on an effective and efficient charitable nonprofit sector to provide these vital services and must not hinder or impede the work of charitable nonprofits contributing to the health and well-being of our communities.
+The National Council of Nonprofits is committed to securing relief for charitable nonprofit organizations, restoration and increases in the amount and duration of the above-the-line charitable deduction, and proper state and local investments in the charitable sector, and improvements to government grants and contracting to make funding of charitable nonprofits more accessible, equitable, and efficient.
+These bipartisan solutions will save and restore thousands of jobs and will empower charitable nonprofits to continue providing the programs and services that are so urgently needed in our communities to help build a strong economy and thriving society for all.